 While there is no cure for severe degenerative joint disease, there are many effective conservative treatment options that can help relieve the symptoms of this condition.
 Conservative therapy for this condition is usually aimed at managing pain and improving joint movement.

 Some of the most common treatments your doctor may recommend to treat the symptoms of severe degenerative joint disease include:

-- Over-the-counter or prescription pain medication or anti-inflammatory drugs
+- Over-the-counter or prescription pain medication

 - Low-impact exercises to strengthen the muscles surrounding the joint